 Automobile Insurance — the Personal Auto Policy (PAP)

-Auto insurance, in spite of the name, covers most types of motor vehicles that are not primarily commercial vehicles, including cars, trucks, and vans.
-Auto insurance (aka car insurance) provides insurance coverage for damage or injury to others, in the form of liability insurance, and can also provide coverage for injuries or damages to the insured.
+Auto insurance, despite the name, covers most types of motor vehicles, but not commercial vehicles, including cars, trucks, and vans.
+Auto insurance (aka car insurance) provides coverage for damage or injury to others, as liability insurance, and can also provide coverage for injuries or damages to the insured.
 Collision coverage covers damage to the insured's motor vehicle because of a collision; comprehensive coverage covers all other insurable losses to the insured's motor vehicle that is not the result of a collision, such as windshield damage from stones, vandalism or theft.
 Collision and comprehensive coverage is usually optional, which most people buy if they have a newer vehicle.
 However, if the motor vehicle was purchased with a loan, then most lenders require collision and comprehensive coverage to protect their collateral.

 In 1927, Massachusetts become the 1st state to require liability insurance for motor vehicles.
 In 2012, liability insurance to cover the operation of motor vehicles is required in 49 states and the District of Columbia.
 Only New Hampshire does not require the purchase of auto insurance if the driver can demonstrate that he has the financial wherewithal to pay for damages in the event of an accident.